August Meyszner: 1942

 Turner and Meyszner clashed continually throughout 1942, as Meyszner sought to remove all police matters from Turner's remit, including the supervision of the security forces of the Serbian collaborationist regime.
 In response, Turner fought hard to maintain control over these areas.
 Meyszner believed the only way to maintain peace and security was the use of brutal police methods; Turner wanted to empower the Nedić regime and then replace the military administration with a civil one, akin to the Reichskommissariat Niederlande, with himself as Reichskommissar (governor).
+Meysner considered Turner a "friend of Serbs" because of his support of Nedić, despite Turner's rigorous approach when dealing with the Serbs in the occupied territory.
 Meyszner attempted to have Turner's staff downgraded and incorporated into Bader's staff but Wolff intervened to prevent this.
 Turner's approach was also seriously out-of-step with the Wehrmacht, which considered the territory a combat zone and wanted to eliminate inefficiencies and overlapping jurisdictions.

 Despite their initial misgivings, the Wehrmacht established a good working relationship with Meyszner during 1942.
 Bader and Meyszner met regularly and supported each other where their interests coincided.
 By contrast, the conflict between Meyszner and Turner soon became intractable – they sent long letters of complaint to each other which they copied to Himmler.
 Himmler stuck to his general approach, which was that SS officers should resolve their differences face-to-face.
 Meyszner fundamentally opposed any attempts by Turner to expand the remit of the Serbian puppet regime, including the creation of sporting organisations and the re-opening of the University of Belgrade, asserting that it could not be in Germany's interests to "breed hostile Slavic intelligence".
+He was also opposed to any organization that might include "Serbian" in the name.